cityofaustin/vision-zero/README.md

 You need access to the production VZ database in order to develop locally.
 There is currently no option to run the Vision Zero stack based on seed data.

-The helper script, `vision-zero`, makes it easy to spin up your local Vision Zero stack.
+The helper script, `vision-zero`, makes it easy to spin up the database and API.
 See the [local development docs](docs/local_dev.md) for more details.

 1. Create a new Python environment and install the packages in [requirements.txt](requirements.txt).